How it Works

 The TRMNL **web server** hosts a growing directory of [first-party plugins](https://trmnl.com/integrations) and [community plugins](https://trmnl.com/recipes) that are driven by [API endpoints](https://trmnl.com/api-docs) + a [templating engine](https://help.trmnl.com/en/articles/10671186-liquid-101).
 Our [Framework UI](https://trmnl.com/framework) design system is recommended, but not required, for plugin development.
 Learn how to build custom plugins [here](https://help.trmnl.com/en/articles/9510536-private-plugins).

-The TRMNL **device** is a custom PCB featuring an ESP32-C3 microcontroller, 1800-2500 mAh battery, and 7.5" EPD screen housed in injection-molded ABS soft touch plastic.
-Customers may disassemble their device, mod their firmware, and retrieve their API keys without impacting our [Terms of Service](https://trmnl.com/terms).
+Our [native devices](https://shop.trmnl.com/collections/devices) feature custom PCBs powered by ESP32 controllers ranging from C3 Mini to S3 and C5, 1800-6000 mAh LiPo batteries, and 7.5" - 10.3"+ EPD screens housed in injection-molded PC or ABS soft touch plastic.
+Customers may disassemble their device and mod their firmware without impacting our [Terms of Service](https://trmnl.com/terms).

 TRMNL **firmware** supports automatic OTA (over the air) updates to WiFi-connected devices and is [open source](https://github.com/usetrmnl/firmware).
 Here's how it works:

-1. TRMNL device wakes up and requests content from web server every *n* period\*
+1. Device wakes up and requests content from web server every *n* period\*

-2. TRMNL web server generates a 1- or 2-bit PNG image.
+2. Web server generates a 1- or 2-bit PNG image.
 Response JSON includes a link to this image and timing instructions for the next "refresh" request.

-3. TRMNL device renders the content, then goes to sleep for the instructed amount of time.
+3. Device renders the content, then goes to sleep for the instructed amount of time.

 {% hint style="info" %}